Adamkadaban/CTFs/TryHackMe/PickleRick/Writeup.md

 * Let's try going to the root directory now
 * `ls /root/` doesn't output anything, but thats likely because we don't have permissions
-* 'sudo ls /root/` outputs the following without any password:
+* `sudo ls /root/` outputs the following without any password:

 ```
 3rd.txt
 snap
 ```

 * That's what happens when you mess around with admin privileges!

 * Let's run `sudo less /root/3rd.txt`
 * We get the 3rd flag: `3rd ingredients: fleeb juice`